Conjugacy classes and centralisers in wreath products: Wreath Cycle Decompositions in Wreath Products

 \section{Wreath Cycle Decompositions in Wreath Products}

 The aim of this section is to generalise the concept of a disjoint cycle decomposition of permutations to arbitrary elements of wreath products.
 The main statement of this section is Theorem \ref{thm:wreathcycle-decomposition} in which we give an explicit decomposition of wreath product elements as a product of disjoint wreath cycles.
-This result is well known, see for example Ore\cite{Ore} or Kerber et. al. \cite[Section 4.2]{Kerber}.
+This result is well known, see for example Ore \cite{Ore} or Kerber et. al. \cite[Section 4.2]{Kerber}.
 We adapt this theorem to our notation and give an explicit constructive formula for the decomposition of a wreath product element.
-For a permutation $h\in \symg$, we denote by $\supp_\Gamma(h)$ its support on $\Gamma$, i.e. the points in $\Gamma$ moved by $h$.
-The fixed points of a permutation $h$ are denoted by $\fix_\Gamma(h)$.
+For a permutation $h\in \symg$, we denote by $\supp_\Gamma(h)$ its support on $\Gamma$, i.e. the set of points in $\Gamma$ moved by $h$.
+The set of fixed points of a permutation $h$ is denoted by $\fix_\Gamma(h)$.
 If the choice of $\Gamma$ is clear from the context we omit it.
 For the entire paper, we fix the following setting: \begin{manualtheorem}{A} Let $K$ be a not necessarily finite group, $\Gamma$ a finite set and $H\leq \sym(\Gamma)$.
-Further, set $W \coloneqq K\wr_\Gamma H$ and $S \coloneqq K\wr_\Gamma \sym(\Gamma)$.
-We denote the set of functions from $\Gamma$ to $K$ by $K^\Gamma$ and apply functions from the right, i.e. we write $[\gamma]f$ for the image of $\gamma$ under $f\in K^\Gamma$.
+Further, set $W \coloneqq K\wr_\Gamma H \coloneqq K^\Gamma \rtimes H = \{(f,h) \,:\, f \in K^\Gamma,\, h \in H\}$ and denote by $S \coloneqq K\wr_\Gamma \sym(\Gamma)$ the full monomial group (on $K$ with respect to $\Gamma$).
+We denote the set of functions from $\Gamma$ to $K$ by $K^\Gamma$ and apply functions from the right, i.e. we write $[\gamma]f$ for the image of $\gamma\in \Gamma$ under $f\in K^\Gamma$.
 Accordingly, all groups act from the right. \end{manualtheorem}